 - Demonstrate good command of written and spoken English

-- Verified evidence of IELTS Level 5.5 or equivalent
+- Verified evidence of IELTS Level 6.0 (no band less than 5.5) or equivalent

 - Have completed an equivalent secondary schooling level of a Higher School Certificate (year 12 in Australian schools) or can demonstrate suitable work or life experience